This page describes the token (Agora’s authentication mechanism). Before you start, check if your SDK version supports token:

-Once the App Certificate is enabled for a project, a Token must be used.
-For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a Token or a Channel Key must be used to join a channel.
+Once the App Certificate is enabled for a project, a token must be used.
+For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a token or a Channel Key must be used to join a channel.

-Using a Token
+Use a Token

 Before a user joins a channel from the client：